jacobpaine/musichistorybootstrap/README.md

 	Redundant, useless files eliminated.
 Working copies and examples only remaining.

 Sat.
 11/14/2015 3:25 Break to change location.
 Chik-Fil-A staff annoyed.

 Sat.
 11/14/2015 4:00 Return home.
 Set up.
 Start on operable template.
 	Bootstrap rows and columns work.
 (Therefore require working) Sat.
 11/14/2015 5:02 Handlebars template operating.
 Although uncertain precisely 	why.
 Still need to get Promises and LoDash working.
 Git up.
 Break.

 Sun.
 11/15/2015 10:30 Back to work.
 Reviewing Promises from Promises-JAM in-class project to work with LoDash and Promises.
+	10:47 - Getting Lodash and Promises operable fairly straightforward.
+What I use it for is more confusing.
+Reviewing Curriculum, Google.
+		Curriculum useful, but still unclear.
+Created bookData.js to use promises.

+11:10 Revised JSON data.
+Altered Firebase.
+Git up.